-4 Harvard scholars win Arts and Sciences professorships
+4 Harvard scholars win Arts and Sciences Professorships

 The first Arts and Sciences professorship was awarded in 2013 to Jeff Lichtman, the Jeremy R. Knowles Professor of Molecular and Cellular Biology.
 Lichtman was named the Santiago Ramón y Cajal Professor of Arts and Sciences in recognition of his status as a world leader in using advanced imaging techniques to study the wiring of the brain and nervous system.
 Lichtman’s chair was created through a gift from Kewsong Lee ’86, M.B.A. ’90, and his wife, Zita J. Ezpeleta ’88, J.D. ’91.
 Dulac will be the second holder of this chair.

-For each of the donors — including Lee and Ezpeleta; Peter V. Kwok P ’09, P ’05, P ’02; Miyoung Lee ’87, M.B.A. ’92, and Neil Simpkins, M.B.A. ’92; and Jianming Yu, Ph.D. ’98, and Kate Li — the gifts reflect not only their desire to impact the University and support outstanding research and teaching, but their belief in Harvard’s leaders.
+For each of the donors — including Lee and Ezpeleta; Peter V. Kwok, P ’09, P ’05, P ’02; Miyoung Lee ’87, M.B.A. ’92, and Neil Simpkins, M.B.A. ’92; and Jianming Yu, Ph.D. ’98, and Kate Li — the gifts reflect not only their desire to impact the University and support outstanding research and teaching, but their belief in Harvard’s leaders.

 “Through the generosity of our alumni who have provided the funding for these Arts and Sciences Professorships, we are able today to recognize the leadership of these five individuals,” Smith said.
 “These remarkable scholars truly exemplify the best of all that we do.”